gali8/G8cpplex/README.md

 G8cpplex 1.0
 ========
 *This is the first version.
-With next release (maybe) i will change the problems input and output structure for a much easy implementation.
+With next release (i hope) i will change the problems input and output structure for a much easy implementation.
 *

 G8cpplex is a Objective-C wrapper for ccplex.